-Combination of Lipoic Acid and CoQ10 Improves Energy Metabolism, Stress Response, and Antioxidant Defenses
+Combination of Lipoic Acid and CoQ10 Maintain Healthy Energy Metabolism, Stress Response, and Antioxidant Defenses

 Skeletal muscle function largely depend on intact energy metabolism, stress response, and antioxidant defense mechanisms.
 CoEnzyme Q10 (CoQ10) has an essential function in the electron transport chain in the inner mitochondrial membrane, and is involved with cellular respiration and mitochondrial biogenesis.
 It is also known as an important antioxidant.
 Alpha-lipoic acid is synthesized in the mitochondria and plays a role in mitochondrial function.
 Alpha-lipoic acid and CoQ10 do not likely work in isolation, but synergistic activity of CoQ10 and ALA in muscle fibers are not well documented.

 Researchers analyzed the effect of combined supplementation of alpha-lipoic acid (ALA) plus CoEnzyme Q10 (CoQ10) on a master switch of energy metabolism (PPARγ-coactivator α (PGC1α)), expression of glutathione-related phase II enzymes and glutathione (GSH) levels in cell culture.